NoelM/noelm.github.io/content/posts/zig_threading.md

 ## Prequel

 With the release of Zig `0.11.0`, the language introduced [channels](https://ziglang.org/documentation/0.11.0/std/#A;std:event.Channel) like in Go.
-However, in the same release the announced that the support of [async function is postponed](https://ziglang.org/documentation/0.11.0/#Async-Functions), and the related [Github issue](https://github.com/ziglang/zig/issues/6025).
+However, in the same release they announced that the support of [async function is postponed](https://ziglang.org/documentation/0.11.0/#Async-Functions), and the related [Github issue](https://github.com/ziglang/zig/issues/6025).
 Finally, the async support is expected for the release `0.13.0`.